 - Fall Admission: December 1

-Note to Transfer Students: the undergraduate Writing program is a four-year sequential curriculum of study.
-Thus, transfer students will be required to study at USC for four years to complete the Writing program requirements.
+Note to Transfer Students: the undergraduate Writing program is a four-year sequential program of study.
+Thus, transfer students will be required to study at USC for four years to complete program.
 General education and elective units may be accepted toward the degree based on USC credit evaluation.
-There is no spring admission to this program.

 View all Application Deadlines.